ant-design/ant-design-pro-site/docs/deploy.en-US.md

 type: Build & Deployment
 ---

+Pro provides mock data by default, but mock data will no longer work after build.
+If you still want to use this data to build a demo site, you can launch an express service via [umi-mock](https://www.npmjs.com/package/umi-mock).
+This service is the same as the mock data.

 ## Release

 For release purposes, you only need publish the resulting static file, which is usually the static file in the `dist` folder, to your CDN or static server.
 It should be noted that`index.html` will be your application's entry page.